rubymotion-community/motion-firebase/README.md

 ###### Parameters

-Authenticate access to this Fireball using the provided credentials.
+Authenticate access to this Firebase using the provided credentials.
 The completion block will be called with the results of the authenticated attempt, and the disconnect block will be called if the credentials become invalid at some point after authentication has succeeded.

     credential
-*The Fireball authentication JWT generated by a secure code on a remote server.*
+*The Firebase authentication JWT generated by a secure code on a remote server.*

     and_then || options[:completion]
 *This block will be called with the results of the authentication attempt*